Barbara Carrasco: Biography

-Carrasco said that her father encouraged her to broaden her horizons, go to college and encouraged her artwork.
-Her father worked as a bus driver for Santa Monica Bus Lines and said that "anybody could be a bus driver but not everybody could be an artist."
-Carrasco's father died of a heart attack when she was twelve and it was difficult for her because she was always close to her father.
+Carrasco was encouraged by her father to broaden her horizons, go to college and perform her artwork.
+Her father, who worked as a bus driver for Santa Monica Bus Lines, told her "anybody could be a bus driver but not everybody could be an artist."
+Carrasco's father died of a heart attack when she was twelve and it was difficult for her because they were close.
 Carrasco's mother, who also volunteered as a Girl Scout leader, was also artistically inclined.
 Her mother admired Japanese art and decorated the house with it.
 Carrasco felt that growing up with Japanese images influenced her sense of line.
 She also felt that her mother was a personal role model because she was a strong woman.
-Her mother was also, however, very protective of her girls, and she expected Carrasco to act as a role model of traditional femininity for her sisters.
+However, her mother was also very protective of her girls, and she expected Carrasco to act as a role model of traditional femininity for her sisters.

 Carrasco attended Catholic school from first to eighth grade.
 Carrasco felt that racism was prevalent there and white students were "treated better."
 She often drew on the tables at school instead of paying attention to her lessons.
 Because she was so often in her own "little world of drawing," she repeated first grade.
 Some of the nuns, however, noticed and encouraged her talent, including Sister Mary Ann, who continued to stay in contact with Carrasco after she left school.
 In seventh grade, when she made her confirmation as a Catholic, Carrasco chose Saint Joan of Arc as her confirmation name because she was inspired by her leadership.

 During the summers, she and her sisters were part of a program that helped young people from the projects attend classes at the University of California, Los Angeles (UCLA).
 Carrasco credits the program with also expanding her horizons and encouraging her to apply for college.
 Carrasco attended Venice High School.
 Carrasco received her BFA in art from UCLA in 1978.
 She was the first person in her family to graduate from college.
 At UCLA, she was the first woman editor of the campus Chicano newspaper, the La Gente.